coder/code-server/doc/CONTRIBUTING.md

 node .
 ```

-Now you can build binary packages with:
+Now you can build the packages with:

 ```
-yarn release:binary
+yarn release:standalone
-yarn test:binary-release
+yarn test:standalone-release
 yarn package
-# The binary release is in ./release-binary
+# The standalone release is in ./release-standalone
-# .deb, .rpm and the binary archive are in ./release-packages
+# .deb, .rpm and the standalone archive are in ./release-packages
 ```

 ## Structure